-First off, let’s talk about why you need to be getting this pre-workout nutrition into the mix.
+Let’s talk about why you need pre-workout nutrition.
 First and foremost, it’s to fuel the session ahead.
-If you aren’t eating before you do your workout, it’s like taking a car to drive on an empty tank.
+If you aren’t eating before your workout, it’s like taking a car to drive on an empty fuel tank.
 You simply won’t get very far.
-Without glucose present in your body, unless you are just doing very low intensity activity, you simply won’t maintain the intensity that you desire.
+Without glucose present in the body, unless you are just doing very low intensity activity, you simply won’t maintain the intensity that you desire.

-Finally, by planning your food wisely at this time, you also ensure that you don’t end up feeling weighed down by the meal, impacting your workout performance.
-Eat the wrong foods in the hours leading up to your session and you’ll come to find that you just don’t feel that well at all.
+By planning your food wisely at this time, you also ensure that you don’t end up feeling weighed down by the meal, impacting your workout performance.
+Eat the wrong foods in the hours leading up to your session and it can affect performance.

-So what should you be eating here at this time?
+So, what should you be eating pre-exercise?
 You should aim for a lighter meal consisting of around 200-300 calories.
 This will help you feel energized, but not sluggish.
-About half the meal should be a lean source of protein while the other half is a slower digesting source of carbohydrate.
+About half the meal should be a lean source of protein, while the other half is a slower digesting source of carbohydrate.
 Good protein options would include chicken breast, turkey breast, egg whites, or white fish.
-Smart carb choices on the other hand might be brown rice, sweet potatoes, quinoa, or oatmeal.
+Smart carb choices on the other hand might be rice, sweet potatoes, quinoa, or oatmeal.
 If you are exercising very shortly after you consume this meal, then you might choose to use a faster digesting source of carbohydrates such as a banana or some white potato.
 This will allow the carbs to hit your body faster, which then means that you get the much-needed energy in time for your workout.

 Note that fat content should be relatively low at this time.
 Aim to keep the meal to no more than around 5-6 grams of fat.
 If you eat too much fat here, it will slow digestion down and will make you feel less energetic when it comes time for your workout.

 When should you be eating the pre-workout meal?
 Aim to eat it around 60-90 minutes prior to exercise if you can.
 If it’s a morning workout, this may not be as realistic, so then 30 minutes prior would be fine.
-Just note that you will want those fast acting carbs instead and may choose to go with a liquid protein source in order to avoid cramping during exercise.
+Just note that you will want those fast-acting carbs instead and may choose to go with a liquid protein source.
 You’ll want to play around with different timing and food choices to figure out what’s going to work best for you.